 Glass Bottle Reduction Program

-Bars and restaurants that demonstrate 100% of their sales of High Volume Domestic Beers (HVDBs) in aluminum cans or draft can receive a 50% reduction in their next year's beer license renewal fee.
+Bars and restaurants with a Class E Retail Beer by the Drink license that demonstrate 100% of their sales of High Volume Domestic Beers (HVDBs) in aluminum cans or draft can receive a 50% reduction in their next year's beer license renewal fee.
 Participating bars and restaurants must complete the Glass Bottle Reduction Program form, be compliant with the Commercial Recycling Ordinance and submit invoices from beverage distributors which details these sales.

 - Determine your five top-selling beers.